syntevo/syntevo.github.io/SmartGit/Latest/On-premise-license-server.md

    docker ps | grep syntevo-license-server
    ```

-#### Note
-> Syntevo support may ask you to use the `development` builds instead of the stable, `latest` builds.
-In this case, the package source is `ghcr.io/syntevo/license-opserver:development`.
-> A full command line would look like the following:
-> ```
-> docker run --restart unless-stopped --name syntevo-license-server -d -v /var/syntevo-license-server/data:/data -v /var/syntevo-license-server/licenses:/licenses -p 8080:8080 ghcr.io/syntevo/license-opserver:development
->  ```

 ### Logs

 Once the Docker container is running, you can check the logs using: